xhavli/ISA24_NetStat/README.md

 Tests were provided manually with comparing output of isa-top with Wireshark and iftop

-### WireShark Test
+### Wireshark Test

-This test show if reading data is valid due to WireShark application
+This test show if reading data is valid due to Wireshark application

 As we can see Rx or Tx load and packets are equal